 Research Activities: David J. Nemeth

-1) A book chapter project titled “Blissful Devolution: Our Rolling Judgment Day.”
-I am writing as a futurist and describing the condition of humankind in the A.D.
+1) I just published a book chapter titled “Blissful Devolution: Our Rolling Judgment Day” In James Norwine, ed., A World After Climate Change and Culture-shift.
+Amsterdam: Springer, 2014, pp. 327-350.
+In this chapter I am writing as a futurist and describing the condition of humankind in the A.D.
 2110.
 My projection assumes that the two major drivers at present effecting change for the next hundred years are a) anthropogenic climate change and b) rapid shifts in cultural values.
-The book title is After Climate Change and Culture-shift: Imagining the Future, edited by Dr. James Norwine.
-It is on schedule to appear in December 2012 as a Springer (Amsterdam) publication.
+In a nutshell, the future in a totalitarian utopia.

-2) A book project tentatively titled Road to Poona.
+6) I am continuing work on another book project tentatively titled Road to Poona.
 The style and content represent my continuing interests in cultural geography as “magical realism.”
-I am writing the book as “Stevie” a postmodern amalgam of Voltaire’s Candide and Schrodinger’s Cat.
+I am writing the book as “Stevie,” a postmodern amalgam of Voltaire’s Candide and Schrodinger’s Cat.
 His explorations and adventures include a brief sojourn in Poona, India.
 I have already designed the book’s dust jacket:

 |Gypsies (Romanies) and Travelers (UT Carlson Library's DX Educational Outreach Website)|